Riding in taxis, for-hire vehicles, and TNCs

 - Transportation Network Company (TNC) Vehicles: TNC vehicles transport people for compensation.
 Unlike taxicabs and for-hire vehicles, they connect with passengers only through an online application using a device such as a smartphone.
 Fares are set by the TNC and must be shown to passengers and paid through the online application.
 Cash payment is not allowed and vehicles cannot be hailed from the street.

 Both the driver and the vehicle must be licensed/permitted and both of those licenses/permits must be visible to passengers.
-Here is a description of how TNC vehicles must display their permit and vehicle endorsement.
+Review our guidelines on how TNC vehicles must display their permit and vehicle endorsement.
 Taxi and for-hire vehicles must display the for-hire driver license the same as a TNC driver, while the vehicle endorsement must be visible on the back of the vehicle and looks like a mini-license plate with one of or both the "King County" and "City of Seattle" wording and logo.

 - Before you get in a taxi or for-hire vehicle, check for the King County and/or City of Seattle plates on the rear of the vehicle.
 For a TNC, check the front windshield for the TNC vehicle endorsement sticker (green with a bar code) and make sure the vehicle license plate matches what you see in the TNC app.